Crime in Belgium: Terrorism and crime

 Belgium has also seen hate crimes against visible minorities recently, including the Hans Van Themsche case, the Patrick Mombaerts case or other acts of racist violence.

 Crime and politics

-Much reported in newspapers were Mayor Moureaux of Molenbeeks's failed attempts at revitalizing the Brussels municipality.
-An example was the withdrawal of BBDO in June 2011 from the town.
-In an open letter addressed to Moureaux, ten employees of this American advertising agency cited over 150 attacks on their staff by locals as principal reason for their departure.
-As a result, serious questions were raised about governance, security, and the administration of Mayor Moureaux.
+Much reported in newspapers were mayor Philippe Moureaux of Molenbeek's failed attempts at revitalizing the Brussels municipality.
+In June 2011, the multinational company BBDO, citing over 150 attacks on their staff by locals, posted an open letter to Moureaux, announcing its withdrawal from the municipality.
+As a result, serious questions were raised about governance, security and the administration of Moureaux.
+Following a general decrease in crime, the company finally decided to remain in Molenbeek.

 This played in a wider context of left-right wing political discord lining up with Belgium's Flemish-Walloons language conflict.
 The case became emblematic of perceived Walloon socialist plotting to let neighbourhoods degrade (by inviting immigrants and offering them social security) to create socialist-voting poor constituents.
 The Walloon side thought it showed how Flemish media, mostly controlled by openly nationalist families, push a right-wing and xenophobic agenda.